 If you have further questions, please let us know.
 We are happy to help clarify.
-If you are ready to explore the possibilities, fill out our inquiry form to receive a detailed information packet, or call us at 301-217-0074.
+If you are ready to explore the possibilities, fill out our intended parents' inquiry form to receive detailed information, or call Meryl at 301-217-0074.

-Please submit an Inquiry Form.
-We will then provide you with information about our program, how we might be of assistance to you, and can make arrangements for a free initial consultation.
-You may also call us directly at 301-217-0074.
+Please submit an INQUIRY FORM.
+We will then provide you with information about our program, including how we might be of assistance to you, and can make arrangements for a free initial consultation.
+You may also call Meryl directly at 301-217-0074.

 A gestational carrier or gestational surrogate* is a woman who carries a child conceived through in vitro fertilization (IVF) using the egg (ovum) of the intended parent or an egg donor, and the sperm of the intended parent or sperm donor.
 This is different from a traditional surrogate, who carries a child using her own egg and is the genetic and biological mother of the child.
 With traditional surrogacy, pregnancy is usually achieved using artificial insemination.